-The Dean of Eckelkamp College of Global Business and Professional Studies is the chief academic, fiscal, and administrative officer of the College and reports to the Vice President for Academic Affairs.
+The Dean is the chief academic, fiscal, and administrative officer of the colleges and reports to the Vice President for Academic Affairs.
 The Dean provides leadership both for the faculty within the college and among the administration of the wider University.
 The Dean has authority and responsibility for all aspects of curriculum planning and development; faculty and staff evaluation and development; and budget and facilities.
-S/he is responsible for setting priorities, policies, and budgets for the College; working closely with faculty, staff, administrators, and students; sustaining an environment of academic excellence; supporting an inclusive working and learning environment; promoting collaboration and cooperation among academic units; providing encouragement and support for academic research; and building and maintaining close relationships with alumni and the community.
-The Dean plays a leadership role in fundraising and representing the College to the external community.
+S/he is responsible for setting priorities, policies, and budgets for the colleges in consultation with the Vice President; working closely with faculty, staff, administrators, and students; sustaining an environment of academic excellence; supporting an inclusive working and learning environment; promoting collaboration and cooperation among academic units; providing encouragement and support for academic research; and building and maintaining close relationships with alumni and the community.
+The Dean plays a leadership role in fundraising and representing the colleges to the external community.
+The Dean is assisted in the administration of the colleges by associate deans.